aseriy/writings/crdb-views.md

 Time: 4.435s total (execution 4.434s / network 0.001s)
 ```

-The application logic expects the result set to have seven columns.
-Now let's imagine that a new column is added to the `datapoints` tables:
+The application logic expects the result set to contain seven columns.
+Now, imagine a new column is added to the `datapoints` table:

 ```sql
 > ALTER TABLE datapoints ADD COLUMN param5 JSONB DEFAULT '{}';
 ```

-If the application logic is not prepared to handle an eight-column results set from the same `SELECT` query, the change in the table structure we just introduced has broke the application.
+If the application logic is not designed to handle an eight-column result set from the same SELECT query, the change in table structure we introduced has broken the application.

 ```sql
 > SELECT * FROM datapoints ORDER BY random() LIMIT 10;